 Gloria is beginning to move beyond its de-glamorized Grandma image, most recently thanks to glamorous young Hollywood parents Maggie Gyllenhaal and Peter Sarsgaard, who chose it for their second daughter.
-Gyllenhaal was quoted as saying " “We thought of her name when we were at this concert that Patti Smith played at and she played Gloria and it was a couple of years ago and we thought, ‘We'll name our daughter that one day'."
+Gyllenhaal was quoted as saying they had been inspired by Patti Smith's rendition of the Van Morrison song "Gloria" at a concert and thought " 'We'll name our daughter that one day'."

-George Bernard Shaw was the first to use this form of the ancient Latin name GLORIANA in his 1898 play 'You Never Can Tell'.
-It was a Top 25 name in the Gloria (born Josephine) Swanson era of the 1920s, and held on in the Top 50 until 1955.
+George Bernard Shaw was one of the first to use this form of the ancient Latin name GLORIANA in his 1898 play You Never Can Tell It was a Top 25 name in the Gloria (born Josephine) Swanson era of the 1920's,--reaching as high as Number 20 in 1925-26) and held on in the Top 50 until 1955.

 Most prominent current adult bearers: Gloria Steinem and Gloria Estefan.
 Glorias have also figured prominently in TV sitcoms--as Archie and Edith's only child on All in the Family and the sexpot character played by Sofia Vergara on Modern Family.